Ugyen Academy: Sports

 The school has always been giving the top priority to academics without diminishing the wholesome education and co-curricular activities.
 Not only academics but also UA is very popular in games and sports both at the school level and at the national level.
 Students enjoy the facility of sports in UA such as football, volleyball, swimming, cricket, and many indoor games.
 UA also focuses on sports and participates with hope at the dzongkhag level and national level and dominated the 7th National School Games with the highest number of medals held in Khuruthang Middle Secondary School and Ugyen Academy in Punakha.
-Football is the most popular games played by the students.
+Football is the most popular game played by the students.
 It is the only educational institution to take part in Bhutan Premier League with the name Ugyen Academy FC.
 UA also represented Bhutan in the 2014 AFC President's Cup.